BibbyChung/sequelize-adapter/README.md

 ## Features

+- use the singleton pattern to design
 - use the unit of work pattern to wrap sequelize
-- setup default trasation by create, update, delete
+- use trasation feature to create, update, delete by default
-- add the retrying feature
+- support retrying feature
 - support ES2015 module

 ## Quick Start